-Have you ever had this??
+Have you ever wondered how to cook bone marrow at home??
 Some call it poor man’s foie gras.
 When cooked it spreads like butter and sometimes is served on toast.
 Soft, nutrient rich with a nutty flavor, you may have only had this at an expensive restaurant.
 Now you can make it at home easily.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.